+Sex

-Sex.
-Estimated safety belt use by occupant sex, type of vehicle, and all vehicles combined is shown in Table 5.
-Estimated safety belt use is higher for females than for males for all vehicle types combined and for each separate vehicle type.
-The difference in belt use between men and women was greatest for occupants of pickup trucks.
+Estimated safety belt use by occupant sex, type of vehicle, and all vehicles combined is shown in Tables 5a-5e.
+The estimated safety belt use was higher for females than for males for all vehicle types combined and for each separate vehicle type in both daytime and nighttime conditions.
+The difference in belt use between men and women was greatest for occupants of pickup trucks for both day and night.